 A study was conducted by Mittlefehldt and Herrin (2010) pertaining to the degree of magmatic fractionation of main-group pallasites, including anomalous members.
 They examined the Mn/Mg ratios of these pallasites and determined that there was no correlation between magmatic fractionation and metal composition.
 This realization was inconsistent with a coremantle boundary origin of the olivine on a single parent asteroid.
 In a comparison of elemental abundances to the Mn/Mg ratios of the various pallasites, they found that the olivine was not formed through accumulation processes, but instead was formed as a residue of a high degree igneous melt.

 The pallasite thermal history reflects a slow cooling rate of a few degrees per million years, exhibited in the FeNi-metal component over the temperature interval of ~700°C to ~500°C, the interval over which the Thomson (Widmanstätten) structure is formed (Lavrentjeva, 2009).
 This slow cooling rate is in contrast to the much more rapid cooling rate of a few degrees per year reflected in the olivine component at high temperature conditions of ~1100°C. The olivine diffusion gradients and other thermal history details are more consistent with an impact-generated mixture of core and mantle materials than a coremantle boundary origin.
-Anomalous metal and silicate compositions measured in some pallasites may reflect solidliquid metal mixing on a single main-group pallasite parent body consistent with common O-isotopic compositions on each.
+Anomalous metal and silicate compositions measured in some pallasites might reflect solidliquid metal mixing on a single main-group pallasite parent body consistent with common O-isotopic compositions on each.
 Radiometric dating indicates that such an impact occurred <10 m.y. after chondrule formation.